-(b) If the SEBPH license will not be on any part of a premises, room, or area with an annual license issued by the Commission, the Commission must be convinced that the plan will prevent minors from gaining access to alcoholic beverages and any portion of the licensed premises the Commission prohibits to minors.
+Commission must also be convinced that the plan will prevent minors from gaining access to alcoholic beverages and any portion of the licensed premises prohibited to minors.

-(7) Minors are prohibited from the SEBPH licensed premises or portions of the licensed premises as follows:

-(a) Minors may not sit or stand at a bar; however, minors may sit or stand at a food counter;

-(b) Minors may not be in an area where there are video lottery games, social games, or nude entertainment or where such activities are visible;

-(c) Minors may not be in an area where the licensee's approved written plan designates that minors will be excluded.

-(8) The Commission may deny, cancel or restrict a SEBPH license for any reason for which the Commission may deny, cancel or restrict a regular license.

-(9) The Commission may deny or restrict a SEBPH license if the applicant has a serious violation history at events previously licensed with a special license within the past 36 months.

-(10) The Commission may refund the SEBPH license fee if the application is withdrawn by the applicant or denied by the Commission, or if the event does not take place because of circumstances beyond the licensees control, or if the Commission determines the applicant does not need a license for the event proposed in the application.

-(11) When the Commission approves a written plan under subsection (5)(a) of this rule, the licensee must follow that written plan.
-Failure to follow that written plan is a Category III violation.

-(12) If the licensee fails to prevent minors from gaining access to alcoholic beverages or fails to prevent minors from gaining access to any portion of the licensed premises prohibited to minors, the Commission may immediately prohibit minors from the licensed premises or portion(s) of the premises.
+- (b) If the SEBPH license will not be on any part of a premises, room, or area with an annual license issued by the Commission, the Commission must be convinced that the plan will prevent minors from gaining access to alcoholic beverages and any portion of the licensed premises the Commission prohibits to minors. - (7) Minors are prohibited from the SEBPH licensed premises or portions of the licensed premises as follows: - (a) Minors may not sit or stand at a bar; however, minors may sit or stand at a food counter; - (b) Minors may not be in an area where there are video lottery games, social games, or nude entertainment or where such activities are visible; - (c) Minors may not be in an area where the licensee's approved written plan designates that minors will be excluded. - (8) The Commission may deny, cancel or restrict a SEBPH license for any reason for which the Commission may deny, cancel or restrict a regular license. - (9) The Commission may deny or restrict a SEBPH license if the applicant has a serious violation history at events previously licensed with a special license within the past 36 months. - (10) The Commission shall limit the issuance of a SEBPH license to the same applicant at the same location to no more than 31 license days from January 1 to December 31 of each year. - (11) The Commission may refund the SEBPH license fee if the application is withdrawn by the applicant or denied by the Commission, or if the event does not take place because of circumstances beyond the licensees control, or if the Commission determines the applicant does not need a license for the event proposed in the application. - (12) When the Commission approves a written plan under subsection (5)(a) of this rule, the licensee must follow that written plan.
+Failure to follow that written plan is a Category III violation. - (13) If the licensee fails to prevent minors from gaining access to alcoholic beverages or fails to prevent minors from gaining access to any portion of the licensed premises prohibited to minors, the Commission may immediately prohibit minors from the licensed premises or portion(s) of the premises.

-Hist.: OLCC 1-2010, f.
+Stats.
+Implemented: ORS 471.200 Hist.: OLCC 1-2010, f.
 2-22-10, cert. ef.
-3-1-10; OLCC 1-2015, f.
-8-4-15, cert. ef.
-9-1-15
+3-1-10